-Deicide: A near-victim of this during the climax of Astonishment Vol. 2.
+Deicide: A near-victim of this during the climax of Surprise Vol. 2.

 Did You Just Flip Off Cthulhu?: Gets a detention early on following the Playboy Bunny incident (not for dressing as a Playboy Bunny in the first place, as she later dons the exact same outfit without interference, but for deliberately traumatizing Mikuru in the process; it didn't help that Mikuru was a second-year at the time, while Haruhi was a first-year).

 Even the Girls Want Her: May have occurred in "Snowy Mountain Syndrome", when the Brigade members are confronted with hallucinatory versions of the people that they fantasize about the most, Haruhi is revealed to be Mikuru's fantasy.
 Then again, which hallucination appears to which Brigade member is actually a formula worked out by Nagato to provide a clue to help them escape.
 Koizumi sees Kyon, and admits to being rather disturbed by the double's behavior.
 Sasaki has some Les Yay towards her as well.